-If you have suffered a serious injury as a result of a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect you and make sure you receive full compensation.
-Many workers who are hurt on the job do not realize that they may be entitled to bring a personal injury action and that they are protected by the labor laws of New York.
-These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, carpentry and masonry.
-State and federal law protect employees in all other types of industries as well.
+If you suffered a serious injury resulting from a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect your interests and make sure you receive full and fair compensation.
+Many workers who are hurt on the job do not realize that they may be allowed to bring a personal injury action and that they are protected by the labor laws of New York.
+These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, concrete, plumbing, carpentry and masonry.

 Among the most damaging of workplace mishaps, construction accidents can be particularly severe due to the amount of dangerous equipment and hazardous material present at many job sites.
 Some types of cases frequently handled by our construction accident attorneys include scaffolding accidents, labor law or OSHA violations, slip-and-fall injuries, burns, broken bones, permanent back injuries, electrocutions, wounds caused by fallen objects, illnesses due to chemical exposure, and more.

 Safety Oversights Can Leave Construction Workers at Risk and Result in Life-threatening Injuries